 There are one or two small walking platforms raised 1-2 feet above the mostly dry creek along the way.
 Turn right at the fork and travel around a 100 yards.
 When you see railings twisting towards the right, catch the first glimpse of this spectacular scenery as the natural bridge comes into view.
 Following this trail, hikers will come out on the high side of the bridge.
 The trail makes a complete loop that is around 1/3 of mile long starting and ending at the fork.

 The bridge is right at 90 feet long and a little over 8 feet wide at its widest point.
 The bridge begins about 30 feet in the air and slopes slightly downward to around 20-25 feet at the other end.
 Being made entirely of sandstone it’s obvious the bridge was carved out over many years of water wearing at it.

-Best part of the Hike – a Cave!
+Best part of the Hike – a Shallow Shawnee Cave!

 This is a quick and easy hike with a high reward after a very short hike.
-I really hesitate to call this a hike as I regularly walk further going from the parking lot at Wal-Mart into the store.
-Being located just off of the Southern Illinois Wine trail, this needs to be a must see for those visitors.
-This is a perfect hike to pepper in any hiking itinerary to the Shawnee National Forest and Southern Illinois area.
+You may find longer walks going from a parking lot into a store.
+Located just off of the Southern Illinois Wine trail, this is a must see for those wine trail and farmer’s market visitors.
+This is a perfect hike to pepper into any hiking itinerary in the Shawnee National Forest and Southern Illinois area.

 What do I need to know before hiking?